TheoNorris/momentum-fitness/README.md

 During this project I encountered various small problems, some I fixed and some were just not manageable in the short timeframe I had and will have to be fixed after the project

 - One of the biggest problems I encountered was hosting to Heroku.
-This is not usually a problem but I nor two other tutors could find this problem for several hours.
+This is not usually a problem but I nor two of my tutors could find this problem for several hours.
 Sadly, it turns out it was a mispelling in the wsgi file and wasted many very crucial last hours of this project.

 - For this reason I have some small bugs remaining.